sichen-x/courseware/hm-2/hm2.md

 Note 1, you will need to manually construct graphs and node dictionaries for testing.
 One way to simplify is to make them module level and reuse in various tests.

-NOTE 2: more clarification for testing implementation will be provided.

 ```
 def test_empty_node: